forgewiki/forgewiki/tutorials/damage-over-time.md

 See [part 1 nodes](#part-1-nodes) for auto populating _Object References_ with the selected references.

 As stated earlier, we've already used all of the nodes necessary for applying the cure.
-They can be found in the _On Object Exited Area_ part of the script from the [part 2 config](#part-2-config), but we want _On Object Entered Area_ because we're curing.
+They can be found in the _On Object Exited Area_ part of the script from the [part 2 config](#part-2-config), but we want the _On Object Entered Area_ event because we're curing.

 Duplicate these nodes and feed in an _Area Monitor_ line from the _Cure_ reference to complete the minimum effect.